oracle-quickstart/oci-rsa-ansible-wazuh/README.md

     ansible-playbook -i localhost, $OCI_RSA_BASE/${playbook_name}/main.yml --connection=local
     ```
 * General usage
-This is used to stand up the Wazuh cluster which consists of a Wazuh Master node and two Wazuh Worker nodes, which is
+  - This is used to stand up the Wazuh cluster which consists of a Wazuh Master node and two Wazuh Worker nodes.
-used for security monitoring, threat detection, integrity monitoring, and more.
+  - Used for security monitoring, threat detection, integrity monitoring, and more.